Breast Reduction for Women

 We’re as thrilled with our patients’ results as they are.
 Check out our before-and-after photo gallery and see for yourself the kind of work our talented surgeons do.

-Your Reduction Mammaplasty Consultation
+Your Breast Reduction Consultation

 Prior to your surgery, you will have an initial consultation with your surgeon and the staff of West End Plastic Surgery.
 At this consultation, your breasts will be evaluated and you will discuss your goals and expectations for the surgery.
 We will discuss how large and which shape you would like your breasts to be, as well as the position of the nipple and areola.